alexis-arcen/rocq-word-commutation/README.md

-# Proof of the commutation lemma in Rocq
+# Proof of the Commutation Lemma in Rocq

 ## Introduction
 The purpose of this project is to prove the Commutation Lemma in word theory, which is a corollary of the Fine-Wilf theorem.
 This lemma states that if two words over a finite alphabet commute, then they share a common root.
 Formally: